fbpx

 Eat: Get ready for a fun-filled day in Orlando with a filling breakfast at White Wolf Café.
 Later, see why Tori Tori’s small plates earned the Japanese restaurant a Michelin Bib Gourmand designation.

 Shop: Buy unique East Asian handicrafts at Dong A Imports in Mills 50.
-Then get a blast from the past in Golden Phoenix Antiques in Ivanhoe Village.
+Then find the perfect artisan gift or souvenir at YAY!
+Tiny Gift Shop in Ivanhoe Village.

 East Orlando